Classification of torus bundles that bound rational homology circles: Introduction

-The 3-braid knots corresponding to strings in $\mathcal{S}_{1a}\cup\mathcal{S}_{2a}\cup\mathcal{S}_{2b}\cup\mathcal{S}_{2c}$ (and their mirrors) were shown in \cite{lisca3braid} to be the only 3-braid knots of finite concordance order.
+The 3-braid knots corresponding to strings in $\mathcal{S}_{1a}\cup\mathcal{S}_{2a}\cup\mathcal{S}_{2b}\cup\mathcal{S}_{2c}$ (and their mirrors) were shown in \cite{lisca3braid} to be 3-braid knots of finite concordance order.
 Moreover, some of them were shown be slice knots and so the corresponding double branched covers are already known to bound $\QQ B^4s$.
-Many of the the remaining strings in $\mathcal{S}$ correspond to infinite-concordance order 3-braid knots.
+Furthermore, by the classification in \cite{lisca3braid}, many of the the remaining strings in $\mathcal{S}$ correspond to infinite-concordance order 3-braid knots.
 Thus, these give examples of infinite concordance order knots whose double branched covers bound $\QQ B^4s$.
 Rewording Question \ref{questionballs} in terms of 3-braids, a natural question is the following.